 - Don’t bully – You can be influential and respectful at the same time.
 When working to persuade decision makers and other users, focus on people’s actions rather than their personal characteristics.
 While we expect debate and disagreement, we don’t tolerate abuse, stalking, threats, trolling, or any form of bullying.

 - Don’t spam – Change.org is for issues of public interest.
-It’s OK to have a commercial interest in your petition’s success, but you shouldn’t use the platform to directly sell products, send bulk, unsolicited communications, or for any other spam-like behaviour.
+It’s OK to have a commercial interest in your petition’s success, but you shouldn’t use the platform to directly sell products or services, send bulk, unsolicited communications, or for any other spam-like behavior.

 - Don’t break the law – You can use Change.org to raise awareness about laws you want to change, but this isn’t a platform for illegal activity.
 Make sure that your use of Change.org doesn’t violate applicable national law, including laws protecting the rights of other people.
 For example, make sure you have evidence for claims you make, as we may have to remove content that is established to be defamatory.